Alicelrf/Dreams/shortstories/Xiaoai/Xiaoai.md

 ## Chapter 10: The Next Intersection

-**July 22, 6 PM.** After the typhoon, the sky finally cleared.
+**July 22, 6 PM.** The typhoon waning, the sky finally cleared.

 Alice returned home to prepare dinner.
-She thought about how, if it weren't for Peter, she would have been hit by that basketball.
-In that moment, the two of them seemed like just an ordinary young man and woman meeting on a summer evening.
-Now the magic was over, and tomorrow she might have to face his more severe questioning as a police officer.
+Visualizing the ball hurtling towards her, she thought if it weren't for Peter, she would have been hit.
+In that whole moment, the two of them seemed so ordinary and normal, a young man and woman meeting on a summer evening.
+Now that the magic was over, and tomorrow she might have to face his more severe questioning as a police officer.

-Xiao Ai heard Alice let out an almost inaudible sigh and walked toward the kitchen.
+Xiao Ai barely heard Alice let out a quiet sigh and walked toward the kitchen.

 "Big sister, let's go find Auntie Landlord," Xiao Ai said, hugging Alice who was cooking.

-"Okay, let's go after dinner.
-By the way, her name is Jessica; she doesn't like being called Auntie," Alice replied, somewhat surprised by Xiao Ai's change.
-But amidst the surprise, the thought of finding the landlord cast a heavy cloud of confusion over her heart.
-Hope and despair seemed like a poison.
+"Okay, let's go, but after dinner.
+By the way, her name is Jessica; she doesn't like being called Auntie," Alice replied, somewhat surprised by the change she noticed in Xiao Ai.
+But the thought of finding the landlord cast a heavy cloud of confusion over her heart.
+Hope for desperate people is like a poison.

 **July 22, 7 PM.** The sunset was breathtakingly beautiful.
+They set out.

 "How can this be?!
 The map app doesn't have an address for Unit 2301 at 282 Tanning Street?!
 This street doesn't even go up to number 100!"

 "Maybe the map hasn't been updated?
 Let's go to that street and see if there's a tall building."

 "That's a good idea.
-There aren't many tall apartment buildings in our small city.
+There aren't many tall apartment buildings in this small city.
 This street runs north to south, so let's start from the northern part of downtown and head south."

-They initially thought it would be easy to find the address, but things got complicated, and time was running out!
+They initially thought it would be simple to track down the address, but the reality was more complicated, and time was running out!
 Alice and Xiao Ai put on their sneakers and jogged to the bus stop.

-Twenty minutes later, they got off at their destination stop and started looking for a building with more than 23 floors along Tanning Street.
+Twenty minutes later, they got off at their stop and started looking for a building with more than 23 floors along Tanning Street.

 "Do you think that tall building across the street might be it?"

 "But that looks like an office building, and if it has 23 floors, they're probably all offices."

-**8 PM.** Fortunately, it stayed light longer in the summer.
+**8 PM.** Fortunately it was summer, and the sun still lingered in the sky.
 But the two of them were gradually losing their energy in the heat and fading daylight.
 Alice watched Xiao Ai struggling to keep up and hesitated about whether to continue searching.
-But Xiao Ai, showing surprising resilience, comforted Alice by saying, "Maybe we'll find the building at the next intersection!"
+Xiao Ai, showing surprising resilience, comforted Alice by saying, "Maybe we'll find the building at the next intersection!"
 Alice smiled, wiped her sweat, and said, "I didn't realize you had such stamina.
 I'm the one slowing us down."

-**9 PM.** The city lights were just coming on.
+**9 PM.** The city lights hummed as they began to light.

 A young woman in her twenties and a little girl appeared, panting, in the lobby of a trendy apartment building in a busy area.
 The woman pressed the doorbell for the corresponding unit.